 After purchasing this farm, we spent considerable time and expense addressing the soil erosion problems we inherited.
 The Natural Resources Conservation Service (“NRCS”) is assisting us in this continuing effort.
 To date, we have installed grass waterways which are designed to allow surface water to drain without causing soil erosion.
 We’ve also planted fertile cover crops on this land to enhance fertility, which has also provided bird habitat in spring.
 In 2013 we installed deer fencing on this farm as well, with the assistance of a special program offered through NRCS for certified organic farmers.
 This farm has been certified organic since 2011.

-We offer pick-up at the Chesterfield Distribution Center on Crosswicks-Ellisdale Road on Tuesdays, Thursdays and Saturdays.
-We are the only certified organic CSA program in northern Burlington County.
+We offer pick-up at the Chesterfield Distribution Center on Crosswicks-Ellisdale Road on Tuesdays, Thursdays and Saturdays, and we are the only certified organic CSA program in northern Burlington County.
 We do not sell retail at this location, so the PYO fields & Distribution Center are open to members only.
 Members of the Chesterfield CSA program can get complete information regarding what to do when you come for your pick up by downloading the Chesterfield Members' Handbook.

 For members’ convenience, our monthly newsletter, The Local Harvest, is available online.
 In addition, we offer several events throughout the season, including fermentation workshops.